 Types of waves that you get?

-Waves are mostly generated by the wind that blows over the surface of the ocean, this creates the waves that we see most of the time.
-Waves don’t transport water necessary, waves only moves energy forwards and backwards.
+Waves are mostly generated by wind that blows over the surface of the ocean, this creates the waves that we see most of the time.
+Waves don’t necessarily transport water, they only move energy forwards and backwards.
 Some waves are much more powerful, the depth of the wave and the pull of the current makes it stronger.
-Do not underestimate small waves, some small waves are very powerful, mostly because the undertow of the wave is so strong that it creates a very small wave but with 2x the power.
+Do not underestimate small waves, some small waves are very powerful, mostly because the undertow of the wave is so strong that it creates very small wave with twice the power.
 Learn more about these Waves, Tides and Currents in a course.

 Some waves are called square waves, these are very powerful and dangerous.
-Square waves are a common phenomenon that happens close to the islands of France where these waves are a common occurrence.
-These waves are formed by waves from one weather system that continues even if the wind direction changes and creates different waves.
+Square waves are a common phenomenon that happens close to the islands of France.
+They are formed by waves from two different weather systems that flow towards each parallel to the shore.
+They then meet with the existing water motion vertivcally heading towards shore to form a square shaped wave.
 Waves like these have massive force behind them and for ships these are dangerous as it can lift the ship up and drop the ship down hard, which causes hull damage.

 Tidal currents occur in conjunction with the fall and the rise of the tide.
 The vertical motion of the tides near the shore creates horizontal water movement that turns into currents.
-Low tide creates small waves that has a lot of power seeing they are closer to the bottom, creating a stronger undertow.
+Low tide creates small waves that have a lot of power seeing that they are closer to the bottom, creating a stronger undertow.
 High tide however creates bigger waves with a pushing force.
-This makes it easy for sea life to enter/ exit the tidal pools.
+This makes it easy for sea life to enter or exit the tidal pools.

 Can currents be difficult to get out of?